-Instrument maintenance consists of keeping the instrument clean and periodically checking the battery, slide switches and calibration.
-The Model 2401 series of instruments (excluding detector windows) may be cleaned externally with a damp cloth, using only water as the wetting agent.
+Instrument maintenance consists of keeping the instrument clean and periodically checking the battery, slide switches, and calibration.
+The Model 2401-S may be cleaned externally with a damp cloth, using only water as the wetting agent.
 Do not immerse the instrument in any liquid.
 Observe the following precautions when cleaning or performing maintenance on the instrument: